convex-in-prod/convex-in-prod.github.io/content/posts/2026-07-13-occ-write-conflicts.md

 ### OCC failures caused by Convex schema validation

 After publishing this post, I encountered another type of OCC failure with `occ_write_source: "schema_validation_progress_updated"`.
 A mutation that writes a document compatible with the active schema but incompatible with a schema being deployed can also attempt to fail the new schema, and in doing so conflict with Convex's own schema-validation progress updates.
 This is a system-table OCC conflict, so its `function_execution` log has `retry_count` and `write_source` but no `table_name` or `document_id`.
-A log query that requires `occ_info.table_name` would therefore miss it.

 I wrote a separate post about the [mechanics of `schema_validation_progress_updated` OCC failures and my patch for `convex-backend`](/posts/schema-validation-progress-updated-occ-failures/).